 Where Autonomous Technology Currently Stands

-Autonomous taxis represent the furthest-along category for passenger-carrying autonomy.
+Autonomous taxis represent the most advanced category for passenger-carrying autonomy.
 Waymo One operates commercially in Phoenix and San Francisco.
-Cruise, General Motors’ autonomous vehicle unit, suspended operations in 2023 after a safety incident that triggered a regulatory investigation.
+Cruise, General Motors’ autonomous vehicle unit, suspended operations in 2023 after a safety incident triggered a regulatory investigation.
 The sector is progressing, but not smoothly.

 What This Means for Truck Drivers, Delivery Workers, and Pilots